vivin/gradle-semantic-build-versioning/README.md

 ### `tagPattern`

 This pattern tells the plugin to only consider those tags matching `tagPattern` when trying to determine the base version from the tags in your repository.
 The value for this option has to be a regular expression.
-Its default value is `~/\d++\.\d++\.\d++/`, which means that all tags that contain a semantic version part are considered and all others are ignored.
-This property can be, for example, to tag and version different sub-projects under a root-project individually, while using the same repository.
+Its default value is `~/\d++\.\d++\.\d++/`, which means that all tags that contain a semantic-version portion are considered, while all others are ignored.
+This property can be used, for example, to tag and version different sub-projects under a root-project individually, while using the same repository.

 **Example:** Only tags that start with `foo` should be considered
 ```gradle